ajgprieto/Surferpedia/README.md

 Usage
 ================
 Use the navbar to find interior pages with bio information surfers.
+Now you can add surfers using the "New" page.

 Credits
 ==================